 Marketing Colleges like they were packaged goods

+Marketing Colleges.
 Are Product Margins Merely Margins of Error?
-Marketing Colleges.

 Traditionally, the brand was burgeoned forward through product innovation, research, and development.
 New advertising campaigns rolled out when product improvements warranted them.

 In reality most brand marketers and managers are actually product managers and are hard pressed to describe their own brand in any terms other than banal category benefits.
 This pit-fall is not to be unexpected.

 Marketing Colleges.
 How Unique.